codesphere-community/templates/Keycloak/README.md

 ![Alt text](<images/method.jpg>)
 - Click on "Env vars" in the list.
 ![Alt text](<images/method (1).jpg>)
-- Click on "Add new variable" option to add a variable.
+- Click on the "Add new variable" option to add a variable.
 ![Alt text](images/step.jpg)
 - Add the variables:
    - DATABASE_URL (The database URL).
    - KEYCLOAK_ADMIN (The admin username).
    - KEYCLOAK_ADMIN_PASSWORD (The admin password).
    ![Alt text](images/utils_frame.png)
-- Click on the "CI Pipeline" button on the bottom of the page.
+- Click on the "CI Pipeline" button at the bottom of the page.
 ![Alt text](<images/step (2).jpg>)
 - Click on the "Run" button to run the installation script.
 Go to the next step only after the "Prepare" button on the left panel turn Green in colour.
 ![Alt text](<images/step (3).jpg>)